qcode-software/qcode-tcl/doc/tutorial-restful-blog.md

 }
 ```

 By putting a colon at the start of `:entry_id`, we instruct the handler to treat it as a variable name and pass its value to `entry_id` to be used in the function body.
-For more detail on the register proc, [see its documentation](registration.md).
+For more detail, [see documentation on the register proc](registration.md).

 When constructing our form (and later in the `entry_get` proc), we used the `h` proc to generate html elements for us.
 The first argument you pass it is the type of html element you want.
 After specifying the type, any additional elements will be interpreted as alternating key value pairs.
 If the final argument is unpaired, it is placed in the body of the element.
 Consider this example: